api3dao/airseeker/config/configuration.md

 The address of the AirseekerRegistry contract.

+##### `Api3ServerV1BuilderTipExtension` _(optional)_

+The address of the Api3ServerV1BuilderTipExtension contract.
+The contract is not part of `@api3/contracts` and is expected to be deployed manually by whoever wants to utilize it.
+The reference implementation is provided in this repository under `contracts/` and can be compiled with `pnpm hardhat compile`.
+Specifying the address opts the chain in for tipping the block builder and must be done together with specifying `builderTipSettings`.

 #### `providers`

 A record of providers.
 The record key is the provider name.
 Provider name is only used for internal purposes and to